Purdue-CS193/homework-0-vikramk100/index.md

 # Vikram Kavalipati's First CS 193 Homework

-# Favorite THings About CS 193
+# Favorite Things About CS 193

 - I learned about GitHub
 - It is taught by other students